Data Conditioning for Quantitative Interpretation

 Session 2

-• Commonly used conditioning workflows
+• Commonly used conditioning workflows and health checks

-• Gather flattening using trim statics
+• Flatten gathers further using trim statics

 Session 3

-• Impact on health checks
+• Evaluate impact on QI health checks with interactive difference-in-viewer

 Session 4

-• Impact on health checks
+• Evaluate impact on QI health checks

 Exploration and production geoscientists, seismic interpreters, QI geophysicists, processing geophysicists.